 Dysregulation of the stress system, including the hypothalamic-pituitary-adrenal (HPA) axis and the locus caeruleus/norepinephrine-sympathetic nervous system (SNS), is involved in the pathophysiology of PTSD.
 The HPA axis that coordinates the hormonal response to stress, which activates the LC-noradrenergic system, is implicated in the over-consolidation of memories that occurs in the aftermath of trauma.

 During traumatic experiences, the release of high levels of stress hormones suppresses hypothalamic activity.
-Most people with PTSD show a low secretion of cortisol and high secretion of catecholamines in urine, with a norepinephrine/cortisol ratio consequently higher than comparable non-diagnosed individuals.
+Most people with PTSD show a low secretion of cortisol and a high secretion of catecholamines in urine, with a norepinephrine/cortisol ratio consequently higher than comparable non-diagnosed individuals.

-Such finding shows the difference between PTSD and the normative fight-or-flight response, in which both catecholamine and cortisol levels are elevated after exposure to a stressor.
-Brain catecholamine levels are high, and corticotropin-releasing factor (CRF) concentrations are high.
 Other studies demonstrated in individuals with PTSD an elevated corticotropin-releasing hormone and increased plasma catecholamines.
 PTSD can be the effect of a maladaptive learning pathway to fear response through a hypersensitive and hyper-responsive HPA axis.
 Hyperresponsiveness in the norepinephrine system is most probably caused by continued exposure to high stress levels.

 Neuroanatomy and PTSD

 In the PTSD patients, the brain areas being affected are the prefrontal cortex, amygdala, and hippocampus.
-The prefrontal cortex is responsible for planning complex cognitive behaviour, decision-making, and moderating social behaviour.
+The prefrontal cortex is responsible for planning complex cognitive behaviour decision-making, and moderating social behaviour.
 PTSD patients have inhibited brain activity in such areas of the prefrontal cortex as the dorsal and rostral anterior cingulate cortices and the ventromedial cortex.
 These brain areas are involved in the process of experiencing and regulating emotions.

 A part of the brain called the amygdala and the hippocampus belong to the limbic system.
 It’s the limbic system that is involved in forming emotional memories, especially those fear-related ones.
 The hippocampus plays important roles in the consolidation of information from short-term memory to long-term memory.
 During high stress, the hippocampus is suppressed, which can explain the later occurrence of flashbacks.